anderm/azure-gen3-environment/README.md

-# azure-gen3-environment
+# Azure gen3 environment
-Automation to deploy the environment for Gen3 on Azure
+Automation to deploy the Gen3 environment on Azure